univention/univention-keycloak-app/docs/limitations.rst

 reconfiguration of, for example, UMC and other services so that they use Keycloak, may have undesired results.
 In particular, when you change the UCR variable :envvar:`umc/saml/idp-server` to point to your Keycloak installation.
-After you restart the LDAP server, Keycloak will not recognize SAML tickets that the *simpleSAMLphp* based identity provider issued.
+The LDAP server will not recognize SAML tickets that the *simpleSAMLphp* based identity provider issued after you restart it.
 Users will experience invalidation of their existing sessions.

 ..
 TODO : Discuss with SME: